xapian/xapian-docsprint/howtos/synonyms.rst

 ---------------

 Currently synonyms are supported by the chert and brass databases.
-They work with a single database or multiple databases (use Database::add_database() as usual).
+They work with a single database or multiple databases (use :xapian-method:`Database::add_database()` as usual).
 We've no plans to support them for the InMemory backend, but we do intend to support them for the remote backend in the future.